fkapsahili/EntRAG/README.md

 ## Poe Tasks

 The project uses [Poe](https://poethepoet.natn.io/) for task management.
 The tasks are defined in the `pyproject.toml` file.
-You can run the tasks using the `poe <task-name>` command.
+You can run the tasks using the `uv run poe <task-name>` command.

 ### Available Poe Tasks